finos/cla-bot/README.md

 ### .clabot resolution

 The `.clabot` is automatically resolved in the root project folder (for example this project resolves the following file, `https://github.com/ColinEberhardt/cla-bot/.clabot`).

 If you have multiple repositories within the same organization, or user account, that have the same contributors, you can create a single configuration by adding a project called `clabot-config`.
 For example, for my personal projects I could configure the bot via `https://github.com/ColinEberhardt/clabot-config/.clabot`.
+Also make sure to give the "cla-bot Github App" access rights to `clabot-config` repository.
+You can do this either when installing the "cla-bot Github App" or later by visiting [https://github.com/apps/cla-bot](https://github.com/apps/cla-bot).

 Note, if you do not want the list of contributors to be public, the `clabot-config` project can be private.